-Beginning April 4, 2023, guests of Walt Disney World, also known as Users, will be digitally scanned into a mysterious game world in TRON Lightcycle / Run presented by Enterprise.
+Guests of Walt Disney World, also known as Users, can now be digitally scanned into a mysterious game world in TRON Lightcycle / Run presented by Enterprise.
 As members of Team Blue, they will board high-speed Lightcycles for a thrilling race through a dark, computerized world, facing off against a fierce group of Programs known as Team Orange.
 If you’re a bit rusty on the story and world of Tron, we’ve got everything you need to know to fully enjoy the attraction.
 Learn more below.

 Disney Cast Member Steven Miller shares all the details below:

 Greetings, Programs!
 It’s a phrase often heard in the world of TRON as it’s the greeting shared by the character Kevin Flynn in the original 1982 film.
 That is just one of several phrases, terms, characters and more that you may hear or see when entering the Grid at TRON Lightcycle / Run presented by Enterprise.
 This thrilling new attraction officially opens on April 4, 2023 at Magic Kingdom Park in Walt Disney World Resort.
 To prepare you for your journey to the Game Grid, I’ve compiled this reference guide for everything you need to know about TRON.

 Released on July 9, 1982, this original Disney film chronicles the adventures of Kevin Flynn, a brilliant video game maker who hacks the mainframe of his former employer ENCOM looking for evidence that the video game programs he wrote were stolen by a company executive named Ed Dillinger.

 While attempting to find the missing files, Flynn is beamed into a digital world by the Master Control Program (MCP), an artificial intelligent computer created by Dillinger.
 Inside this electronic world, Flynn meets computer programs that are alter-egos of the programmers who created them.